 Aspire’s Hyper-Testing strategy has successfully helped FinTechs in payments, fraud management, robot advisory, loan origination systems, chatbots etc and also for financial services institutions in internet banking, open banking APIs, wealth management solutions, relationship management solutions, mobile banking etc.

-- 4 Pointers for Small Banks to Implement Test Automation on a Shoe-String Budget - December 5, 2019
+- Reasons how Small Banks can Implement Test Automation on a Shoe-String Budget - December 5, 2019

 - Testing Next-Gen Financial Applications – Chatbots - August 5, 2019